 When we diffuse light, we soften the light quality.
 This results in a slower transition from highlights to shadows, i.e. softer shadows.

 How do you diffuse direct sunlight?

 Another way to achieve soft light quality is to photograph your subject indoors using indirect natural light from either a window or an open door.
-Obviously, even if you’re indoors and the sun is shining straight in and directly onto your subject, you will still have harsh shadows.
+Obviously, even if you’re indoors and the sun is shining straight in and directly onto your subject, you’ll still have harsh shadows.

-She is facing a large floor to ceiling window, just out of view camera right, with indirect light flooding in.
+She’s facing a large floor to ceiling window, just out of view to camera right, with indirect light flooding in.

 You can test this by flinging the curtains wide for one shot, then drawing them in, nearly closed, for another.
 You will of course have to adjust your exposure settings to handle the lower quantity of light.

 The last point on using indirect light indoors is to remember that the closer your subject is to the open door or window, the softer the transition will be from highlight to shadow.